SpenDM/PIISynthesis/README.md

 Deidentification is commonly performed on sensitive data, but the processes used to do so aren't perfect.
 PII can be missed during deidentification, potentially rendering someone vulnerable to identification.

-In places where a deidentification process has removed information from a document, this tool replaces that information with randomly generated, realistic data.
+In places where a deidentification process has tagged PII in a document, this prototype tool replaces that information with randomly generated, realistic data.
 This way, even when some real PII is missed during deidentification, it will be extremely difficult to tell which is real and which is fake, further protecting that information.

+PIISynthesis is currently set up to work with output of the tool called DeID.

 ## Current Data Types Available for Replacement